sdgilley/content-maintenance/README.md

 When sample code from a code repository is referenced in documentation, certain changes in the code repository can break the documentation build:

-1. **File deletion** - Referenced files are removed
+- **File deletion** - Referenced files are removed
-2. **File renaming** - Referenced file paths change
+- **File renaming** - Referenced file paths change
-3. **Content changes** - Named sections or code blocks are modified or removed
+- **Content changes** - Named sections or code blocks are modified or removed

+Also, when a code file is updated, the document won't reflect the changes until a rebuild of the markdown file is triggered.

-The scripts in this repository help identify these issues by:
+The scripts in this repository help prevent problems and identify necessary document updates:

 - Scanning documentation for code references
 - Monitoring pull requests in code repositories
+- Providing review guidance for documentation team members
 - Generating reports when referenced code is modified
-- Providing review guidance for documentation team members

 ## Documentation